Federal Workers’ Compensation Doctors for Injured Prison Workers in Texas

 - Acute care

 - Chronic pain program

 We believe in a treatment plan that begins with the most conservative approaches (non-invasive treatments and over-the-counter medication) that then build to more aggressive approaches, as needed (steroid injections, prescription medications, and surgery).
-We also believe in treatment plans that don’t only heal the current injury, but prevent future injuries by restoring range of motion and strength, and confronting ongoing safety issues in the workplace.
-Each of our treatment plans are individually tailored for the patient and his or her needs.
+Our federal workers’ compensation doctors in Dallas also believe in treatment plans that don’t only heal the current injury but prevent future injuries by restoring range of motion and strength and confronting ongoing safety issues in the workplace.
+Each of our treatment plans is individually tailored for the patient and his or her needs.